 Our Software Integration Kit (SIK), unlike most automation development kits, is included directly in the runtime edition and is available to both power users and software developers in a Graphical User Interface.
-Please note that the SIK requires a Corporate or Processor Enterprise license.
+Please note that the SIK requires a Corporate or Advanced (Processor) Enterprise license.

 Treasury Software's SIK includes full automation tools to seamlessly:

 --import any file